prometheus/client_java/README.md

 See [the wiki](https://github.com/prometheus/client_java/wiki) for more information.

 ## Documentation
 The client is canonically documented with Javadoc.
-Running the following will produce output local documentation in _apidocs_ directories for you to read.
+Running the following will produce local documentation in _apidocs_ directories for you to read.

     $ mvn package